5 minute read

 Today, only 18% of organizations take full advantage of their unstructured data. (e.g., Word documents, spreadsheets, emails, web pages, XML, and other file types)

-Since the prevalence of this data is high (especially in enterprises), ignoring the benefit of indexing it can easily put you behind the competition.
+Since this data is highly prevalent (especially in enterprises), ignoring the benefit of indexing it can easily put you behind the competition.

 Named entity recognition can prove to be effective in various situations—from marketing or healthcare to retail or finance—you name it.

-A common challenge that financial industry players face is an abundance of unstructured data generated by a number of sources that aren't fully controlled by financial institutions.
+A common challenge that financial industry players face is an abundance of unstructured data generated by various sources that aren't fully controlled by financial institutions.

 According to a Frontier study, around 80% of financial data is unstructured.